If you’re debating staying in Schull in Cork, you’ve landed in the right place.

 A short spin away from endless walks, hikes, scenic drives, beaches and much, much more, you can’t go wrong with a few nights in Schull.

-In the guide below, you’ll discover everything from things to do in Schull in West Cork to where to eat, sleep and drink.
+In the guide below, you’ll discover everything from things to do in Schull to where to eat, sleep and drink in what is one of the most beautiful towns in Cork.

 Some quick need-to-knows about Schull